 Step 6: Apply for a housing loan

 Now that you have selected the house you want to buy, it’s time to mobilize funds for booking and then further payments to get the property registered.
-Thankfully you can avail a housing loan which is offered by both private and public sector banks in India to buy or construct a house.
+Thankfully you can avail of a housing loan which is offered by both private and public sector banks in India to buy or construct a house.
 Any individual can apply for a housing loan.
-However there are certain documents that have to be submitted along with the loan application form to avail a home loan.
+However, there are certain documents that have to be submitted along with the loan application form to avail of a home loan.

-As there are many banks and lenders that can offer a housing loan to you, it would be wise for you to contact a few of the banks, including the bank where you have your own business or saving account.
+As there are many banks and lenders that can offer a housing loan to you, it would be wise for you to contact a few of the banks, including the bank where you have your own business or savings account.
 However, don’t just rely on one bank, because different banks offer different rates of interest, charge different loan processing fees and may offer different features.
 Hence, it is important to check with multiple banks and learn what are the pros and cons of their housing loans.

 When you compare different offers, you will be able to make up your mind and finally choose a bank where you can apply for a home loan.

-Home loan application process is not that complicated.
+The home loan application process is not that complicated.

 - Visit the bank’s branch